1jour1vin

 gourmet wine

-"Chalky vitality at the heart of the palate builds the wine and stretches out a fruit full of vitality, well integrated into the silky texture.
-Great aromatic persistence, giving a classy finish.
-Great emotion!
-And within 5 years, its constitution could bring it into the Top 5..."
-(Bettane & Desseauve) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+"Chalky vitality at the heart of the palate builds the wine and stretches out fruit full of vitality, well integrated with the silky texture.
+Great aromatic persistence gives the finish great class.
+Very exciting!
+And within five years, its constitution could take it into the top five of the best..."
+(Bettane & Desseauve) - Delivery in wooden cases is available for orders of six bottles of this wine (depending on the country and shipping method selected).

 Rated site